Lost--/MailSatan/README.md

-# HailSatan
+# MailSatan
-sending metal bands to the Westboro Baptist Church.
+Emailing the Westboro Baptist Church satanic metal bands.
+Our hope is that by convincing the WBC to picket the bands, the bands will gain dope publicity.